 Appearance must be professional.
 Your uniform should be clean and you should be easily identifiable as a UW nursing student.
 Hair, jewelry and other accessories should be worn so as to avoid causing safety risks to yourself and/or patients.

 You must also adhere to the dress code of each site (e.g., some sites do not permit jewelry, body piercings, etc.).
-You must comply with a site request and remove any items during clinical rotations.
 If you arrive at the site in unacceptable attire, you will be asked to leave the facility.